confidential & free consultation

 If you have had a wage-related disagreement with a current or former employer, you should speak with a San Diego employment lawyer from Mara Law Firm.
 We will promptly review your case and help you get any wages, vacation pay, or other forms of income you’re entitled to.

 Anyone who believes they’re owed compensation should speak with Mara Law Firm.
 California has robust employee protections, but pro-employee laws can be difficult to grasp.
-The San Diego attorneys at Mara Law Firm focus on employment issues day-in and day-out.
+The San Diego attorneys at Mara Law Firm focus on employment issues day in and day out.

 We help a wide range of employed and unemployed clients who: